 Soooo, let’s talk about this breastfeeding thang!

-I am 4 months into my breastfeeding journey and the Philips Avent Breast pump has made my journey a lot easier.
+I am 4 months into my breastfeeding journey and the Philips Avent Breast Pump has made my experience a lot easier.

 When the doctors took us to our recovery room, I couldn’t wait to start breastfeeding!
 I wanted to see if he would latch on and how this whole grassroots feeding method worked.
 To my surprise, he latched on right away!
 It was magic!
 I couldn’t believe how he knew exactly what to do and how my body knew exactly how to nurture him.
 I was over the moon….for about a day!

 Now that all of that is over, let’s talk about how I struggled and still sometimes struggle with this whole breastfeeding thing.
-My husband and I were really afraid that we inherited a very fussy baby because, for the first couple of days of his life, he fussed a lot!
+My husband and I were really afraid that we inherited a very fussy baby.
+For the first couple of days of his life, he fussed a lot!
 The only time he didn’t really fuss was when someone was holding him or when he was on my breast.
-I just knew that he colic.
-I didn’t put it all together that he fussed mostly about 1 hour after a feeding and my milk didn’t come in yet.
-I believe it was the second day the nurse weighed him, and what was once an 8lb 11ounce baby, was now an 8lb 3 oz baby.
+I just knew that he was colic.
+I didn’t put it all together that he fussed mostly about 1 hour after a feeding and my milk hadn’t come in yet.
+I believe it was the second day the nurse weighed him, and what was once an 8 lb/11 oz. baby, was now an 8lb.
+3 oz baby.
 So, within a day or so of his life, he lost more than a half a pound.
 Now I know that isn’t unusual but I knew the culprit of, what I believe, such a dramatic weight loss.
-It was food.
-My baby wasn’t getting enough food.
+It was food!
+My baby wasn’t getting enough food!

-I know several, of what I like to call “breastfeeding ninjas”, mothers out there would say that colostrum is all the baby needs and that I didn’t need to supplement my feeding with formula, right?
+I know several, of what I like to call “breastfeeding ninjas”, mothers out there would say that colostrum is all the baby needs and to not supplement my feeding with formula, right?
 Well, I am no “breastfeeding ninja” ( a woman who breast feeds her baby and is anti-formula, bottle, and pacifiers and strictly all about the breast) and I am proud to say that I supplemented my baby’s food with formula.
 That’s right, I used formula darn it and proud of it!
-We used a supplemental feeding mechanism that had a tube at the end and I was tape the tube on me and have the opening toward the end of my nipple and have him still latch onto me but feed on the tube and guess what?
+We used a supplemental feeding mechanism that had a tube taped on my breast where the opening of the tube was on my nipple and still have him latch onto me but feed on the tube.
+Guess what?
 He was no longer a fussy baby!
 My child was hungry.
 This was very short lived because my milk came in the very next day and it was all good.

 Once we came home, I suddenly realized how daunting breastfeeding could be.
 I mean I had him on my breasts every 2 hours and sometimes we had to cluster feed as he was going through his first growth spurt.
 I felt like a hostage to my own body.
 When I was finally able to drive, I had to time everything correctly.
 I knew if I needed to go to the store or wherever, I had to feed him before I left and get back home, at least, and hour and a half once the feeding was finished.
 I never felt like a slave to myself my entire life.
 At night, the doctors told me to wake him up every 3 hours to feed him because, with newborns, they often sleep through their hunger.
 Again, I felt like a factory worker.
 Hell, I AM A FACTORY WORKER!
-I am the “booby milk” factory who needs to provide supply on demand, no question.
-My husband begged me to let him help and suggested we started giving him a bottle and I start to pump.
-At first, I was hesitant and was somewhat of a “breastfeeding ninja” myself.
-Well, that lasted for about 1 month and my pump journey really began.
+I am the “booby milk” factory who needs to provide milk supply on demand, no question.
+My husband begged me to let him help and suggested we started giving him a bottle.
+Feeling hopeless and reluctantly admitting I need help, I started to pump after one month of solid breast-only feeding.

 My breastfeed journey still remains a journey.
 Although it is beautiful and an amazing bonding experience between mom and child, it is also very time consuming and slows down the day as a feeding, for me, can take up to 45 minutes.
 I do not regret my decision to breastfeed my baby.
 I do feel that the woman’s body is equipped with everything it needs to nurture its child and the nutrients should come from its mother and not a factory.
 “Liquid gold” cannot be manufactured and women have been doing it for years.
 So even if you don’t want to bring your baby to your breast, I highly recommend feeding your child breast milk from you as it is the best way for your child to grow.
 If you need a breast pump, use the Philips Avent Breast Pump as it is friendly to your body, will help you express milk for your child, and stimulate your breast to help you produce more or help your milk come in if you just had a baby.